 Contrarily, when leveraging NN-based models, the MPC controls the quadrotor to hover close to the desired position.
-In particular, the Adaptive controller successfully stabilizes the system, hence validating the proposed approach.
+In particular, the \textit{Adaptive} controller successfully stabilizes the system, hence validating the proposed approach.
 Interestingly, the learning transient during the adaptation of the NN-based dynamics does not introduce additional oscillations but leads to a stable tracking of the desired position.
-Accurate tracking under challenging wind conditions is difficult due to the highly stochastic nature of wind that imposes continuous vibrations on the quadrotor, as reflected in the experimental results.
-When leveraging the physics-based model, the MPC tracks the desired position approximately well.
-Contrarily, the NN-based dynamics model learned offline struggles to generalize well to the new real-world dynamics and the flight performance of the Static baseline deteriorates compared to the Nominal controller.
-On the other hand, when employing the proposed Adaptive controller, refining the dynamics model enables the MPC to accurately track the reference state after a minute of online learning, outperforming Nominal even when augmented with an L1 adaptive controller.